Particle.news

 Overview

-• ALMA observations published in The Astrophysical Journal Letters measured methanol-to-HCN production ratios of about 70 and 120, placing 3I/ATLAS among the most methanol-rich comets ever studied.
+• Ground-based ALMA observations measured methanol-to-hydrogen cyanide ratios of about 70 and 120 on two dates, placing 3I/ATLAS among the most methanol‑rich comets observed.